Center for Asia-Pacific Resilience and Innovation

 The Asia-Pacific Hub of the Reform for Resilience Commission

 The Asia Pacific was successful in preserving public health and economic prosperity in 2020, piquing interest in how the region tracked, contained, and controlled the spread of COVID-19.
-However, the pandemic has posed systemic challenges to these societies that will change how public health, business, and environmental stewardship are conducted.
+However, the pandemic posed systemic challenges to these societies that have changed how public health, business, and environmental stewardship are conducted.

-The Asia-Pacific Hub of the Reform for Resilience Commission at the Center for Asia-Pacific Resilience and Innovation (CAPRI) in Taipei and the Miller Center collaborates with three other hubs in North America (Harvard T.H.
-Chan School of Public Health, Boston), Europe (School of Transnational Governance at European University Institute, Florence), and South Asia (Observer Research Foundation, New Delhi) to spearhead the Resilience Commission’s research and networking.
+The Asia-Pacific Hub of the Asia-Pacific Hub of the Reform for Resilience Commission at the Center for Asia-Pacific Resilience and Innovation (CAPRI) in Taipei and the Miller Center collaborates with two other hubs in the Americas (Harvard T.H.
+Chan School of Public Health, Boston) and Europe (School of Transnational Governance at European University Institute, Florence) to spearhead the Resilience Commission’s research and networking.

 Reform for Resilience’s commissioners in the region represent experts in public health, technology, and policy, and the hub’s advisors, staff, and supporters represent a diverse group of stakeholders from China, Singapore, Australia, the United Kingdom, Hong Kong, Taiwan, the United States, Malaysia, and Indonesia.

 Starting in 2022, the Asia-Pacific Hub has been cooperating with different partners, including the Commission’s other hubs in North America, Europe, and South Asia, as well as the Partnership for Health System Sustainability and Resilience, an initiative under the World Economic Forum that is supported by collaboration among the London School of Economics, AstraZeneca, Royal Philips, KPMG, Apollo Hospitals, and the Center for Asia-Pacific Resilience and Innovation.